 Let me be clear about this issue of BNOs.
 The BNO status, which did not entitle the holders of those passports to a right of permanent residence in the UK, was part of the delicate balance and negotiations that were conducted and then concluded at the time of the joint declaration.
 We are seeking not to change the status of any one part of that package, but rather to press all sides, including the Chinese, to respect the delicate balance reflected in that package.
 That is why, for the moment, we will not change or alter the status of the BNOs, but we will make sure that, in terms of their rights and entitlements they are entitled to expect within that status, they have our full support.

 I thank you, Mr Speaker, for granting this urgent question, and I congratulate my hon.
 Friend the Member for Hornsey and Wood Green (Catherine West) on securing it.

 As the Foreign Secretary said, we are now entering the 16th week of this chaos and there is absolutely no sign of the crisis abating.
 We continue to witness appalling brutality by the Hong Kong police against the protesters.
-The abandonment of peaceful methods by some sections of the pro-democracy movement does nothing to help its cause, which we, on this side of the House, believe is right and just.
+The abandonment of peaceful methods by some sections of the pro-democracy movement does nothing to help its cause, which we in the Opposition believe is right and just.

 Will the Foreign Secretary tell us whether the Hong Kong Executive have made any progress in setting up the independent inquiry that we have all called for?
 Did the Foreign Office get any credible explanation from the Chinese Government for the paramilitary forces massed on the Hong Kong border over the summer?